Forecasting with machine learning methods and multiple large datasets

 By Nikoleta Anesti, Eleni Kalamara and George Kapetanios

-By employing large panels of survey data for the UK economy, we aim at reviewing linear approaches for regularisation and dimension reduction combined with techniques from the machine learning literature, like Random Forests, Support Vector Regressions and Neural Networks for forecasting GDP growth at monthly frequency for horizons from one month up to two years ahead.
-We compare the predictive content of surveys with text based indicators from newspaper articles and a standard macroeconomic data set and extend the empirical evidence on the contribution of survey data against text indicators and more traditional macroeconomic time series in predicting economic activity.
-Among the linear models, the Ridge and the Partial Least Squares models report the largest gains consistently for most of the forecasting horizons, and for the non‑linear machine learning models, the SVR performs better at shorter horizons compared to the Neural Networks and Random Forest that seem to be more appropriate for longer‑term forecasting.
-Text based indicators appear to favour more the use of non‑linear models and the expansion of the information set with macroeconomic time series does not appear to add much more predictive power.
-The largest forecasting gains are overwhelmingly concentrated at the shorter horizons for the majority of models and datasets which provides further empirical support that non‑linear machine learning models appear to be more useful during the Great Recession.
+The usefulness of machine learning techniques for forecasting macroeconomic variables using multiple large datasets is considered.
+The predictive content of surveys is compared with text-based indicators from newspaper articles and a standard macroeconomic dataset, extending the evidence on the contribution of each dataset in predicting economic activity.
+Among the linear models, the Ridge regression and the Partial Least Squares models report the largest gains consistently for most of the forecasting horizons, and among the non-linear machine learning models, Support Vector Regression performs better at shorter horizons compared to the Neural Networks and Random Forest that yield more accurate forecasts up to two years ahead.
+Text-based indicators have similar informational content to surveys, albeit combining the two datasets provides with more accurate forecasts for most of the forecast horizons.
+The largest forecasting gains are overwhelmingly concentrated at the shorter horizons for the majority of models and datasets and they decrease significantly after one year.
+Non-linear machine learning models appear to be mostly useful during the Great Financial Crisis and perform similarly to their linear counterparts in more normal periods.